reebritt/readmeGenerator/Develop/README.md

   ## DEPENDICIES
   node i

   ## REPO
-  this repo refelects my learnings in the course, as the class progresses the changes will be reflected
+  This repo reflects the projects that I am working on in the University of Miami coding bootcamp

   ## CONTRIBUTION
-  projects will become more complex as the course progresses
+  As the course progresses, the projects will be more